jenslys/zed-catppuccin-blur/README.md

 ## 📦 Installation

-1. Clone this repository to your Zed themes directory:
+1. Clone this repository to your local machine
+2. Open the Extensions panel in Zed, click "Install Dev Extension" and select the cloned repository folder